Real-money online casinos aren’t legal in Oregon right now, but residents still have a few safe ways to enjoy casino-style games online.

 Oregon Online Casino Games – What Can You Play?

 Real-money online casinos might not be legal in Oregon just yet, but the state’s social and sweepstakes casinos are.
-And they’re sure to have all your favorite games (and then some).
+And they offer many of the same types of games.
 Here’s a quick look at what to expect:

 Slots